jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-2-code-flow-redirection.md

 No symbol "main.win" in current context.
 ```

-We see that there doesn't seem to be any function called win.
+We see that there doesn't seem to be any function called `win`.
 This is because the Go compiler decided to inline the
 function (we can see the inlining decisions by compiling with `go build -gcflags='-m'`).
 Let's instead just directly
 jump to the address of the print call that will show us the win message.
 We search for it in the disassembly of the
-main function:
+`main` function:

 ```gdb
 gdb-peda$ disassemble main.main